shuvosb17/AWS-Cloud-Technical-Essentials/Week 02/Module 02/README.md

 AWS Fargate lets you run containers without managing servers.
 You define what your app needs (CPU, memory), and AWS handles all the infrastructure management, scaling, and maintenance.
 Perfect for when you want the benefits of containers without the operational overhead!

-Here's a clear, beginner-friendly summary of **AWS Lambda: Serverless Computing** with diagrams, step-by-step demo, and easy explanations:

 ---